 Surgical extractions, on the other hand, are more complicated.
 A surgical extraction requires an incision into the gum to get to the tooth.
 This type of extraction is necessary if your tooth has broken below the gumline or if it is multiple pieces and some are stuck beneath the gums.
 A surgical extraction is also necessary for impacted wisdom teeth that are partially or completely covered by gum tissue.

-Will it bleed after the extraction?
+Will it bleed after the tooth extraction?

 Once the tooth has been extracted, a blood clot usually forms in the space where the teeth was removed from.
 The dentist will place a small gauze pad into this apace and ask you to bite down for about 15 minutes whilst the clot forms.
 Sometimes the dentist will place a few self dissolving stitches to close the gum edges over the extraction site.